 Travelling around the world you’re bound from time to time to come across the curious, the evocative, the unexpected, the downright weird and wonderful.

-Once such weird and wonderful thing is Villa Augustus.
+Amongst the weird and wonderful, is Villa Augustus.

 It might sound like a villa from the days of the Roman Empire.
 It isn’t.
 Instead it is a hotel in a former water tower in the Netherlands.
 And a restaurant.
 And a garden.